arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-11.md

     Success(zeroOrMore input))
 ```

-Ladies and gentlement, welcome monads and monadic computation
+Ladies and gentlemen, enter monads and monadic computation
 expressions.
 We've dragged this out long enough.
 It's time to open
 that door.